 Years ago, when I suffered from the debilitating migraines that led me down the path of organics, my husband would remind me of the verse that says, “Give thanks in all things” (1 Thess 5:18).
 Sometimes his reminders would upset me.
 “Really?
 Give thanks for being in bed all day?”
 But you know what?
 If I hadn’t experienced those migraines I would never be doing what I’m doing now.
 I’m blessed to share organic recipes with you.
 So as I struggled with the hives, I tried to remain thankful.
 I didn’t enjoy the pain or isolation, but I knew eventually I would be able to help someone because of my circumstances.

 Last November was my last hive attack.
 By Thanksgiving, my skin was clear for the first time in a year and I was extremely grateful.
 I passed on the rolls and breads last Thanksgiving because I still didn’t know how to work with gluten free flours.
-I now eat a completely gluten free diet and have enjoyed finding ways to work with so many new flours.
+I now eat a completely gluten free/grain-free diet and have enjoyed finding ways to work with so many new flours.

 My blood levels are improving and I’m getting stronger and healthier each day.
 I love to bake, so when I make desserts for the blog, I knock on my neighbor’s doors and deliver all sorts of goodies.
 This way I can bake and experiment, but not be faced with the temptation.